top of page

 Captura de Pantalla 2020-12-04 a la(s) 1

-FundaMedios, Julio 2020
+FundaMedios, July 2020

 When journalists covers mental health issues, they must respect and take care of their sources, and establish a bond of trust to understand what happens emotionally to the interviewer.
 This was one of the lessons given by Myriam Vidal and Rodrigo Pérez, both winners of the 2019 Rosalynn Carter fellowship from the Carter Center, for an investigation on the mental health of migrants on the border between Mexico and the United States.